panda-official/TimeSwipe/doc/firmware/install.md

 make -j$(nproc)
 ```

-The last step should generate a `firmware.elf` file, which can be flashed to the TimeSwipe board.
+The last step should generate a `firmware.elf` file, which can be flashed to

-### Building on Arch Linux ARMv8 AArch64

-tbd.
+the TimeSwipe board.

 ## Flashing the Firmware with OpenOCD on a Raspberry Pi

-The easiest way to flash the firmware, is to use a Raspberry Pi.
+The easiest way to flash the firmware, is to use Raspberry Pi.

 ### Flashing with Raspbian Buster

-To flash the firmware directly from the Raspberry Pi, we need to install `OpenOCD`:
+To flash the firmware directly from Raspberry Pi, we need to install `OpenOCD`:

 ```
-sudo apt-get install git autoconf libtool make pkg-config libusb-1.0-0 libusb-1.0-0-dev telnet git clone git://git.code.sf.net/p/openocd/code openocd cd openocd
+sudo apt install git autoconf libtool make pkg-config libusb-1.0-0 libusb-1.0-0-dev telnet git clone git://git.code.sf.net/p/openocd/code openocd cd openocd
 ./bootstrap